crusher-dev/documentation/docs/reference/api/rest.md

 #### Consistency

-This property is guaranteed by consistency of append transactions against QuestDB storage engine.
+This property is guaranteed by consistency of append transactions against Crusher storage engine.

 #### Isolation

-Data is committed to QuestDB storage engine at end of request.
+Data is committed to Crusher storage engine at end of request.
 Uncommitted transactions are not visible to readers.

 #### Durability

 `/imp` streams data from network socket buffer directly into memory mapped files.
-At this point data is handed over to the OS and is resilient against QuestDB internal errors and unlikely but hypothetically possible crashes.
+At this point data is handed over to the OS and is resilient against Crusher internal errors and unlikely but hypothetically possible crashes.
 This is default method of appending data and it is chosen for its performance characteristics.
 In cases where transaction has to be resilient against OS errors or power losses physical durability can be enforced.
-At a cost of append performance QuestDB storage engine will also guarantee that each memory block is flushed to physical device.
+At a cost of append performance Crusher storage engine will also guarantee that each memory block is flushed to physical device.

 ### Examples